jafman33/narwhal/readme.md

 `source venv/bin/activate`

 You should see a (venv) appear at the beginning of your terminal prompt indicating that you are working inside the virtualenv.
-Now when you install something like this:
+Now simply install the packages using:

-`pip install <package>`

-If there is a requirements.txt file, run it as follows:

 `pip install -r requirements.txt`

-## 4. Author
+## 3. Contact

 For any questions, please contact the creator of this work, please contact the sole developer and creator of this submission.